Victoria Youth Empowerment Society (YES)

 Alliance Club:

 An evening drop-in centre for youth (aged 13-19).
 Provides a safe, healthy alternative for youth who may be hanging out in the downtown core, as well as providing a connection point for street entrenched youth who may wish to explore a more positive lifestyle.
-Services include an evening meal, access to showers and laundry facilities, and free hygiene products and clothing.
-The Alliance Club is a member of the Victoria Area Reconnect System which provides an integral link between youth, their families and/or other community supports.
-One priority is re-connecting missing youth with their families/caregivers.
+Services include meals, shower and laundry facilities, hygiene products, clothing, computer and TV access, WiFi and drop-in support.
+The Alliance Club is a safe and welcoming place for youth of all genders and identities.

 Kiwanis Emergency Youth Shelter:

-KEYS is a 10-bed facility that provides emergency housing for youth (ages 13-18) who are in crisis and have no safe housing alternatives.
+KEYS is a 10-bed facility that provides emergency housing for youth (ages 13-18) of all genders who are homeless and/or have no safe housing alternatives.
 The program offers assistance 24 hours 7 days a week.
-KEYS is a dorm-style residential setting offering up to a 7-night stay depending on the needs of the youth and their family/caregivers.
-Services include three meals a day, access to showers and laundry facilities, free hygiene products (toothpaste, toothbrushes, shampoo, razors etc) and clothing (socks, sleepwear, undergarments, seasonal wear, shoes, etc).
+KEYS is a dorm-style residential setting offering up to a 7-night stay, depending on the needs of the youth and their family/caregivers.
+Services include Individual assessment and planning, Access to basic needs services (including meals, showers, clothing, hygiene products), Connections/referrals to community supports, Assistance with job searches, resume building and skills for independence, Assistance with housing searches and community housing referrals, and Individual support.

 Life Skills Program:

-Offers youth (aged 12-19) one-on-one practical and developmental life skill support, with an emphasis on equipping youth with the tools necessary to successfully transition to independence.
-This may include life skills such as: securing housing, school enrollment, stress management, self-esteem, healthy relationships, family dynamics, anger management, budgeting, substance use, mental health, securing employment, and/or applying for financial assistance.
-The program is designed for youth who may not be attending school, are having difficulty finding or maintaining employment, experiencing barriers that may be impacting their ability to maintain in school/home, and/or are unable to sustain independence without additional supports.
+A goal-oriented program that recognizes goals are fluid and may change from time to time.
+Goals are client-directed and can include, but are not limited to, housing, school, employment and coping skills for mental health.
+The program is designed for youth, ages 12-19, who may or may not be attending school, are having difficulty finding or maintaining employment, experiencing barriers that may be impacting their ability to maintain in school/home, and/or are unable to sustain independence without additional supports.
 Referrals are accepted directly from the youth, families, MCFD, and/or other community service providers.

 Supported Independent Living Program: